 - Customers should also disable the ACME automated scheduler to prevent certificates from being automatically renewed after February 11, 2026.
 This action will help avoid certificates being inadvertently overwritten with versions that contain only the Server Authentication EKU.

-- Public CA policy and implementation dates may vary.
-Some Public CAs have stopped issuing combined EKU certificates and may not provide one by default.
-To generate a certificate with a combined EKU, work with your CA authority and use a special profile provided by Public CAs.
+Note: Some public CAs have stopped issuing combined EKU certificates and may not provide one by default.
+To generate a certificate with a combined EKU, work with public CAs, which may provide special profiles.

-The following image shows the Client Authentication EKU depreciation timeline (subject to change):
+The following image shows the Client Authentication EKU depreciation timeline, which is subject to change.
+For the most recent information, check with the specific CA.

-- After the solution becomes available, upgrade your servers.
+After the solution becomes available, upgrade servers.
 For more information, see the Solution section of this Field Notice.
 Follow the steps in the relevant Cisco Expressway Admin Guide to manage Expressway certificates:

-Option 3: Evaluate and Migrate to Alternatives (for Expressway C only; not applicable to Expressway E)
+Option 3: Evaluate and Migrate to Alternatives (for Expressway C only; not applicable for Expressway E).

-- Evaluate the feasibility of transition to private PKI, and then set up a private CA to issue single certificates with combined EKU (server and client certificates with the required EKUs).
+Evaluate the feasibility of transitioning to a private PKI and then set up a private CA to issue single certificates with combined EKUs.

 The following product enhancements will be implemented in the fixed release that is described in the table in this section: